BugganeHuman/financial-tracker/readme.txt

 This is a simple financial tracker with a console interface.

-It has the following functions: adding records (records are added as follows: year, month, day, expenses, income, profit
-- profit is calculated automatically and added using the income - expenses formula);
+It has the following functions: adding records (records are added as follows: year, month, day, expenses, income, comment, profit - profit is calculated automatically and added using the income - expenses formula);

 Record manipulation functions, namely: show all records, report for a period, sort records, find a record, delete record;